koding/koding/docs/_posts/2014-02-26-the-bigger-the-better-now-you-can-earn-up-to-20gb-of-free-storage-#crazy250tbweek.md

 ---
 layout: post
-title: 'The bigger the better - Now you can earn up to 20Gb of free storage! #Crazy250TBWeek'
+title: The bigger the better - Now you can earn up to 20Gb of free storage! #Crazy250TBWeek
+author:
+  name: Stefan Cosma
-author: stefan@koding.com (Stefan Cosma)
+  email: stefan@koding.com
 excerpt_separator: "<!--more-->"
 ---